AltBeacon/android-beacon-library/battery_manager.md

 You may alter the default background scan period and the time between scans using the methods on the BeaconManager class.
 Doing this is easy, but be careful.
 The longer you wait between scans, the longer it will take to detect a beacon.
 And the more reduce the length of the scan, the more likely it is that you might miss an advertisement from an beacon.
 We recommend not reducing the scan period to be less than 1.1 seconds, since many beacons only transmit at a frequency of 1 Hz.
 But keep in mind that the radio may miss a single beacon advertisement, which is why we make the default background scan period 10 seconds to make extra, extra sure that any transmitting beacons get detected.

 Below is an example of a rather extreme battery savings configuration:

 ```
 // set the duration of the scan to be 1.1 seconds
 beaconManager.setBackgroundScanPeriod(1100l);
 // set the time between each scan to be 1 hour (3600 seconds)
 beaconManager.setBackgroundBetweenScanPeriod(3600000l);
 ```

-#### How does this affect Android 5.0?
+#### Fast background detections on Android 5.0+

 On Android 5.0, new scanning APIs allow for more efficient background scanning that saves provide similar power savings to the technique described above, but with much faster beacon detection times.
 Instead of it taking up to five minutes to detect a beacon (with the defaults described above), it detections of new beacons generally take place within a few seconds.